nakul2234/TEProF/README.md

 This script can be run standalone with specifying the parameters, or you can do this step in RStudio to add some more custom filters if needed.
 The columns in the final file must be the same, however for the subsequent steps to work.

+Run the program

+```
+aggregateProcessedAnnotation.R <options>
+```

-Options with Defaults:
+**Options with Defaults:**

--e \<ext_treatment\> (default: filtered): The label in the treatment file names that will identify them.
+**-e** \<ext_treatment\> (default: filtered): The label in the treatment file names that will identify them.
 If there is not a treatment versus untreated experimental design, the default will call everything as treatment since all the c files should have filter in their name.

--l \<exon 1 length max\> (default: 2588): The maximum length of exon 1.
+**-l** \<exon 1 length max\> (default: 2588): The maximum length of exon 1.
 We are using the 99th percentile of gencode v25 transcripts

--s \<exon skipping max\> (default: 2): Based on genomic contamination, assembly can create transcripts that have intron retention.
+**-s** \<exon skipping max\> (default: 2): Based on genomic contamination, assembly can create transcripts that have intron retention.
 These could be real, but oftentimes these look like noise.
 A maximum level of 2 is recommended.

--n \<sample total min\> (default: 1): Minimum number of samples that must have a candidate for it to be considered.
+**-n** \<sample total min\> (default: 1): Minimum number of samples that must have a candidate for it to be considered.
 With low number of samples 1 is recommended.
 For larger studies this can be increased.

--t \<treatment total min\> (default: 0): In case the user would like to only consider candidates that are present in a certain number of treatment samples.
+**-t** \<treatment total min\> (default: 0): In case the user would like to only consider candidates that are present in a certain number of treatment samples.

--x \<treatment exclusive\> (default: no): In case the user would like a maximum for the untreated samples.
+**-x** \<treatment exclusive\> (default: no): In case the user would like a maximum for the untreated samples.
 This could be if the user wants to only consider treatment-exclusive samples.
 In that case, the user should put yes instead of no.

--k \<keep none\> (default: no): There can be transcripts from TEs that have splicing, but do not end up splicing into a gene.
+**-k** \<keep none\> (default: no): There can be transcripts from TEs that have splicing, but do not end up splicing into a gene.
 By default these are removed.
 This can be changed to yes if the user would like to look at these.

--f \<filter for TEs\> (default: yes): Repeatmasker files include many repeats besides TE.
+**-f** \<filter for TEs\> (default: yes): Repeatmasker files include many repeats besides TE.
 This could be an interesting benchmark to compare to, but by default they are removed.
 The user can specify no if they would like to keep these.

--a \<argument file\> (default: \<directory of pipeline\>/arguments.txt): The arguments.txt file location.
+**-a** \<argument file\> (default: \<directory of pipeline\>/arguments.txt): The arguments.txt file location.
 By default, the arguments.txt file that is in the rnapipeline directory will be used.
 If another is desired for use then the fullpath of the file can be specified.

-```
-aggregateProcessedAnnotation.R <options>
-```

 Output File(s):